 Click Here for a Video Showing Images of Orvieto.

-Your trip leaders are Gordon College professor Dr. John Skillen, and Messiah College professor Christine Perrin.
-You learn more about them here.
+Your trip leaders are Gordon College professor Dr. John Skillen, Messiah College professor Christine Perrin, and Classical Educator of Fine Arts, Valerie McClymont.
+You can learn more about them here.

 Staffing Gordon College provides administrative support and logistics.

 Tertullian’s question, asked around the year 200, remains as new as it is old: “What has Athens to do with Jerusalem?”
 On what terms have educated Christians over the centuries allowed the classical and the Christian—the Greco-Roman and the Judeo-Christian intellectual heritages—to mix it up in the same classroom?
 No classical Christian academy can avoid articulating an apologia for Why Christians Should Read the Pagan Classics, to cite the subtitle of Louis Markos’s recent book, From Achilles to Christ.
 What is the Christian mind to make of the rich and sophisticated heritage of classical thought, literature, and culture, so full of useful tools of learning, so astute in its exploration and analysis of nature and history, of the human psyche and the polis, of human artistic endeavors . . . and yet falling short of a wisdom unto salvation?
 Dante’s Virgil can lead the pilgrim only so far.
 One thumbnail sketch might mark the Christian response to the classical heritage as unfolding in three phases:

 - Keep up a strong guard against being drawn back into the pagan culture in which we have been nurtured and from which we have been redeemed.

 - Keep in mind the inadequacies of the classical heritage but recognizing the value of various elements of it.

 - Appreciate the consistencies to the degree of incorporating swathes of the classical heritage into a broader educational and cultural program intended to be thoroughly consonant with Christian faith and theology.